raspberrypilearning/target-practice-simplified/en/step_6.md

 title: Tip for your code
 ---

-**Tip:** 💡 The code to `get` the colour needs to be **before** the code to draw the `circle`, otherwise you will always save the colour of the arrow!
+The code to `get()` the colour needs to be **before** the code to draw the `circle()`, otherwise you will always save the colour of the arrow!

 --- /collapse ---

 ### Print the colour when the mouse is pressed

 The `p5` library 'listens' for certain events.
 One of these events is the press of the mouse button.
-When it detects that the button has been pressed, it will run whatever code is in the `mouse_pressed` function.
+When the library detects that the button has been pressed, it will run whatever code is in the `mouse_pressed` function.

 --- task ---